ai-cam/ai-cam.github.io/_posts/2024-12-10-diagnosing-the-data-challenges-in-cancer-research.md

 Dr Crispin also welcomes the proposal to create a National Data Library in the UK, citing existing resources such as the UK Biobank and databases like the Cancer Genome Atlas (TCGA) and the Cancer Imaging Atlas (TCIA), which are used heavily by cancer researchers even though they draw on a small set of data.

 “If there was a National Data Library that was fully comprehensive that we could use to test hypotheses or ask new questions, I think it could be huge” she says.
 “It would not be unprecedented – OpenSAFELY , led by the University of Oxford, is a great example that was developed during the COVID-19 pandemic.
-That is the direction we should be moving in.”
+That is the direction we should be moving in.”\
+\
+**W﻿ritten by Vicky Anning**

 #### **[R﻿ead the Access to Data Report](https://ai.cam.ac.uk/assets/uploads/ai-cam-access-to-data-case-studies.pdf)**